khaosans/ddd-llm-claims/README.md

 ### Quick Start (3 Minutes)

-The fastest way to see the system in action:
+The fastest way to get started:

 ```bash
 # 1. Clone the repository